- Share this article on Facebook

 A GoFundMe page set up by her son Michael Guthrie for funeral expenses notes that Manz died after battling lung cancer and pneumonia.
 “Linda was a loving wife, a caring mom, a wonderful grandma and a great friend who was loved by many,” wrote Guthrie via the page.

 Manz was born in 1961 in New York City.
-Her first role came at age 15 in Terrence Malick’s Days of Heaven, as a young teen who travels with her older brother and his girlfriend, itinerant workers jumping freight trains in the Texas Panhandle of the Great Depression.
+Her first role came at age 15 in Terrence Malick’s Days of Heaven, as a young teen who travels with her older brother and his girlfriend, itinerant workers jumping freight trains in the Texas Panhandle of the World War I era.
 Those latter roles were played by Richard Gere and Brooke Adams, respectively, in a seminal 1970s classic that also starred Sam Shepard as the wealthy farmer who represents the third point in a tragic romantic triangle.
 Manz’s flavorful narration was a key part of the 1978 film’s poetic spell.

 She went on to appear in Philip Kaufman’s 1979 drama The Wanderers alongside Ken Wahl.
 The film was based on the Richard Price novel about an Italian American teen street gang.
 On Facebook, Wahl posted several polaroid pictures of Manz from the movie and wrote, “She was great to work with and I’m grateful that I got to speak with her before she passed this morning.”